How much does it cost to go to Japan in 2026?

 Total daily cost (excluding flight) | ~US$142 | ~US$174 | ~US$215 |

-We built these estimates using real prices from 2026, scraped from booking platforms, airfare trackers, and actual traveler reports.
+We built these estimates using real prices from 2025, scraped from booking platforms, airfare trackers, and actual traveler reports.
 Accommodation, meals, transport, and everything else are calculated with a mid-range traveler in mind — someone who wants comfort, speed, and the occasional splurge (without turning the whole trip into a budget spreadsheet).

 How much does it cost to go to Japan for a week?

+A one-week trip to Japan costs between US$1,794 and US$2,765 for a solo traveler when including round-trip flights from the United States.
 Seven days isn’t much, but in Japan, it’s enough to feel like you’ve stepped into another world entirely.
 Maybe you orbit Tokyo’s megastructures and back-alley bars or get pulled into the quiet life of Nara and its bowing deer.
 A week still lets you chase contrast.
 It’s short, but it’s easy to make it count.

 If you’re traveling solo and sticking to that mid-range path, you’ll spend anywhere from US$994 to US$1,505 on the ground, depending on the season.
 That covers your hotel, food, transport, attractions, insurance, and daily connectivity — everything but the round-trip flight.
-Add that in (US$800 to US$1,260), and you’re looking at US$1,794 to US$2,765 all in.

 To give you a clearer picture, here’s what a typical week might cost across different seasons. (including the flights):